 Concurrently, early career biomechanists will access training and support to develop their expertise as STEM mentors and future leaders.
 They will also gain access to a professional network of early and mid-career female researchers in the field.

 The program will be delivered Australia wide with a range of university and industry partners, including regional and metropolitan institutions.
 We aim to recruit a geographically diverse range of Australian based mentors from varied backgrounds and fields of biomechanics, to showcase this highly applied area of science.
 Year 9 and 10 girls from regional and remote locations, culturally diverse backgrounds, Aboriginal and Torres Strait Islanders, and girls with a disability are encouraged to participate as program mentees.

-The project is in collaboration with BrainSTEM, an industry partner with extensive experience in STEM based mentoring programs, as well as Australian and New Zealand Society of Biomechanics ANZSB, the University of Queensland, the University of Melbourne, Central Queensland University, University of Newcastle and Griffith University.
+The project is in collaboration with BrainSTEM, an industry partner with extensive experience in STEM based mentoring programs, as well as Australian and New Zealand Society of Biomechanics ANZSB, the University of Queensland, the University of Sydney, Central Queensland University, University of Newcastle and Griffith University.

 As a BRInC Mentee you will get to work in a team of girls to develop your own biomechanics project and story.
-With the guidance of a mentor, you will use laboratory-based resources and access training on a weekly basis to gain hands-on experience in biomechanics and the biomedical engineering industry.
+With the guidance of mentors, you will use laboratory-based resources and access training on a weekly basis to gain hands-on experience in biomechanics and the biomedical engineering industry.

 The mentors will attend training workshops that are designed to empower them to inspire and build confidence in the STEM capabilities of girls, as well as build their own confidence as STEM role models.
 The training will be delivered by BrainSTEM who are experienced in STEM mentor development.